dober-man/dober-man.github.io/xc/xc-ip-geo-svc-policy.md

 1. Make sure the site works from the IP addresses defined in the Service Policy.
 The way this service policy is written, it includes **Any** USA IP address plus an additional network and source IP that we added for an example.

-    > **Note:** In practice, if the IP and subnet ranges defined in the rule were actually from the USA, they would match the allow and not need additional definition.
-They are only provided as example.
+    > **Note:** In practice, if the IP and subnet ranges defined in the rule were actually from the USA, they would match the geo allow and not need additional definition.
+They are only provided as example of how to add an IP and subnet.

 2. Test from a client that is outside the US.
 I used a VPN to do this and connected from a London IP.
 The service policy default deny was triggered.